Hasimir/bitcoin-otc-wot2/docs/Schema.md

 Depending on the number of files served, it may be preferable to create a separate index file.

+The node.xml file contains the following main tags: info, dataloc, realms, datasrc and authority.
+The info section deals with identifying information about the node or user, including the OpenPGP key details.
+The dataloc specifies to location or locations where other nodes may retrieve authoritative data for that node (e.g. websites, torrents, etc.).
+The realms are those groups or places in which the node is active or has been active in the past (for example, the #bitcoin-otc IRC channel is one realm).
+The datasrc is the locations of files the node serves in relation to the base directory.
+Even if the bulk of this is in an index.xml file, there will still be something present in the node.xml file.
+The authority file refers to detached signature of the node.xml file made with the authoritive key for the node.

 Index File
 ----------